mollymori3/DSOR651_project/README.md

 The following content outlines the context of the final project.

 ## 1. Algorithm Purpose
+The purpose of the algorithm is to generate a user-specified number of random forest models in parallel on a given dataset.

 ## 2. Hyperparameters
 There are four user-specified hyperparameters: